kisakova/documentation/community/write.rst

 Temporarily, the information resides `on Confluence <https://magecore.atlassian.net/wiki/display/OD/RST+syntax+in+Oro+Documentation>`_.

-.. note:: References to the section titles in the doc are enbabled with the 'sphinx.ext.autosectionlabel' plugin.
+.. note:: References to the section titles in the doc are enabled with the 'sphinx.ext.autosectionlabel' plugin.

 ..
 TODO: complete this section (move from confluence to github)

+File Naming Conventions
+^^^^^^^^^^^^^^^^^^^^^^^

+Please follow the recommendations below when naming the new documenation file:

+* Use a topic-based approach (e.g. assign-user-management-permissions-to-the-organization.rst).

+* Use lowercase letters and Arabic numbers only.

+* Replace whitespace symbols with hyphens (e.g. file-naming-conventions.rst).

+* Avoid special symbols (/,$,#, etc).

+* Save the file with .rst extension

 Add a New Topic
 ^^^^^^^^^^^^^^^

-1. Create topic contents using Restructured Text format and save the file using the following filename convention:
+1. Create topic contents using Restructured Text format and save it following the `File Naming Conventions` _.

-    * Use lowercase letters for the name.

-    * Remove whitespaces or replace them with a dash symbol ('-'), if necessary.

-    * Avoid special symbols (/,$,#, etc) that may cause issues in the filename.

-    * Save the file with .rst extension

 2. To link a topic to the global documentation table of contents:

     a) Identify the best location for the reference to your new topic in the documentation structure.
     b) Move the newly created file to the selected folder.
-    c) Append the relative focument name (without the rst extension) to the toctree definition in the potential parent topic.
+    c) Append the relative document name (without the rst extension) to the toctree definition in the potential parent topic.

-For example, when we create a new topic with additional information about pricelist management in the *additional_pricelist_management_info.rst* file.
-To include it into the document structure at the **user_guide/pricing** level, we'll update the *index.rst* file in the *user_guide/pricing* directory like in the following example:
+For example, when we create a new topic with additional information about price list management in the *additional_pricelist_management_info.rst* file.
+To include it into the document structure at the **user-guide/pricing** level, we'll update the *index.rst* file in the *user-guide/pricing* directory like in the following example:

 **Before:**